Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Wavetrains

-\begin{Theorem} All wavetrains whose wavenumber $k$ satisfies $k^2>\mu$ are unstable.
-For $\mu>0$ there is $k_*>0$ such that wavetrains with wavenumber $|k|<k_*$ are spectrally stable, while those with $|k|>k_*$ are unstable.
-In case $h\neq \alpha/\beta$ a sideband instability occurs at $k=\pm k_*$.
+\begin{Theorem} Consider $\cc=0$.
+All wavetrains whose wavenumber $k$ satisfies $|k|>k_*$ are unstable.
+For $\mu>0$ wavetrains with wavenumber $|k|<k_*$ are spectrally stable, while those with $|k|>k_*$ are unstable.
+In case $h\neq \beta/\alpha$ a sideband instability occurs at $k=\pm k_*$.
 There is no secondary instability for $k^2<\mu$.
 Nontrivial spectrally stable wavetrains exist only for supercritical anisotropy, $|h-\beta/\alpha|<\mu$. \end{Theorem}

+The overall picture for wavetrains of \eqref{e:llg} with $\cc=0$ is thus a combination of the scenarios from a supercritical and a subcritical real Ginzburg-Landau equation $\partial_t A = \partial_x^2 A + \tilde\mu A \mp A|A|^2, \; A(x,t) \in \C$, which describes the dynamics near pattern forming Turing instabilities and possesses the gauge-symmetry $A\to \rme^{\rmi\varphi}A$.
+The interested reader is referred to the review \cite{AransonKramer:02} and the references therein.